Jim-JMCD/TestFilesCreate/Examples - How to use the caculator mode.md

  SHOW DETAILS - Tree tables [y/n] y
 ~~~
 **Tree tables**
-* Displays the calculated contents of the current tree query plus all trees of smaller dimensions
+* Displays the calculated contents of the current calculation query plus all trees of smaller dimensions
 * Provides a directory count, files in each tree and storage that will be used.

 ~~~